Allens help Botanical Garden Thrive

 Support for the North Carolina Botanical Garden also comes from The Botanical Garden Foundation, Inc., which also protects and manages several nature preserves.
 The Allens support further bolsters its efforts.
 No organization does more to understand and protect the tapestry of life found in this magnificent state than the North Carolina Botanical Garden, said Tom Earnhardt, president of the Botanical Garden Foundation.
 The generous commitment by Jim and Delight Allen will allow the Botanical Garden to do so much more in the future.

 The Allens just want to keep the Garden green and growing.
 There is such beauty everywhere; conserving our natural resources and sustaining them for the future is really important to us.

-For donors interested in gift planning options to support the University, the Office of Gift Planning assists donors seeking to make current or future gifts to Carolina in the most advantageous manner.
+The Office of Gift Planning assists donors seeking to make current or future gifts to Carolina in the most advantageous manner.
 Our team regularly partners with professional advisors (attorneys, financial planners, tax advisors, insurance professionals, trust officers, Certified Public Accountants, etc.) to assist donors with financial, tax, retirement and estate planning knowledge to achieve your objectives and create a Carolina Legacy.